Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Methods

 \subsection{Validation Metrics}

 We quantified the prediction accuracy of the electron density using the integrated root mean square error (RMSE), normalised by the residual density:

 where \(k\) is the geometry index in the dataset, \(\mathbf{S}_k\) is the DF auxiliary basis overlap matrix, \(\mathbf{c}_k^\text{sph}\) represents spherical components of the DF coefficients.
-Normalisation by the deviation from spherical approximation makes this metric extremely sensitive: for graphene, a \(1\%\) RMSE in \autoref{eq:density_error} corresponds to less than \(0.02 \%\) error if normalised by total density (see \sinfo~S2D).
-The density fitting calculation is expensive for large moir\'e structures, so we did not calculate the density RMSE for twisted bilayers, instead reporting their band structure accuracy.
+Normalisation by the deviation from spherical approximation makes this metric extremely sensitive: for graphene, a \(1\%\) RMSE in \autoref{eq:density_error} corresponds to less than \(0.02 \%\) error if normalised by total density; \mods has large residual densities, which suppresses its normalised density error in \autoref{tab:experiment_results_all_materials_descriptors} (see \sinfo~S2D for details).
+Density fitting is expensive for large moir\'e structures, so twisted bilayer density error is reported within memory limits in \sinfo~S2D.
+The band structure error is reported for all test structures.

-To evaluate subsequent electronic properties, we restart DFT calculation from the predicted density using FHI-aims~\cite{blumInitioMolecularSimulations2009,abbottRoadmapAdvancementsFHIaims2025}.
+To evaluate subsequent electronic properties, we restart DFT calculation from the predicted density using FHI-aims~\cite{blumInitioMolecularSimulations2009,abbottRoadmapAdvancementsFHIaims2026shortAuthorList}.
 The SALTED-predicted density is used to initialise a DFT calculation, with just one Hamiltonian diagonalisation performed to establish the electronic state and obtain energies.
 With this electronic state fixed, we evaluate subsequent electronic properties, including band structures as well as real-space electronic properties.
 This procedure avoids iterative convergence, while enabling direct comparison with fully converged DFT results.

 Since moir\'e physics emerges from low-energy bands near the Fermi level, and these bands are most sensitive to long-range density features, we directly evaluated band structure prediction accuracy by mean absolute error (MAE):